ahbaid/kids-code-camp/Readme.md

 Computers also understand recipes, we write these recipes in specific languages that computers understand.
 These recipes are called programs.
-For a computer to interpret a program we need to run that program with an interpreter that understands the programs language.
+For a computer to interpret a program we need to run that program with an interpreter that understands the program language.

 Programs written in Python are run using the Pythomn interpreter.
 We will be coding